Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Experimental Materials and Methods

 \subsection{Manufacturing Trials}

 The experimental validation runs were performed on a lab-scale setup for compression molding.
 The setup utilized a 10 kN load capacity Instron 68TM-10 (Instron,Norwood, MA, USA) servo-electric universal testing machine (UTM) with a 10 kN load cell and a temperature chamber 3119-615 (Buckinghamshire, England) with a temperature range of -50 °C to 450 °C, capable of executing programmed heating and cooling cycles.
 The setup is as illustrated in Figure~\ref{fig:Instron}.
+It should be noted that all manufacturing trials were performed under the same consolidation force of 2 kN, corresponding to a consolidation of pressure of approximately 16-17 PSI, which is close to vacuum bagging pressure.

+Excessively high consolidation pressure influences achieved fiber volume fraction, matrix squeeze-out and thickness of the manufactured composite part that in turn affect process induced deformation.
+Thus, for the scope of this study, the process parameter of consolidation pressure has been kept constant.
+Furthermore, the value selected is both representative of a real-world composite manufacturing process utilizing prepregs, and low enough that the aforementioned aspects associated with excessively high pressure are mitigated.

 The unbalanced ply layup of 152 mm (6”) x 152 mm (6”) unidirectional prepreg squares, were cut into 152 mm (6”) x 25.4 mm (1”) rectangular specimens, and placed onto a 3.17 mm (1/8th inch) thick aluminum caul plate.
 K-type thermocouples, with a measurement range of -50 °C to 400 °C, were placed in contact with the samples to accurately measure the material temperature.
 Additional thermocouples were also placed in contact with the top and bottom compression plates and the thermal chamber to ensure the thermal cycle was executed as programmed.
 Initial trials helped determine the correct heating rates, cooling rates and temperature setpoints to be programmed, so that the material was subjected to the right heating and cooling rates.
 Thus, the difference associated with the dynamic temperature lag between the chamber temperature and material temperature was accounted for.
 The specimen preparation is illustrated in Figure~\ref{fig:preparation_exp}.
 Henkel Loctite Frekote 55-NC, a semi-permanent, non-contaminating mold release agent was applied onto the compression plates to enable easy release of the cure laminates after curing.